 Although this is no India with hundreds of rickshaws, honking motorcycles, rickety buses, yellow taxis and the occasional elephant clogging up the street, Brickfields comes close enough and makes for a more relaxed way of soaking up the local colour.

-Things to do in Kuala Lumpur: Chinatown
+Things to do: Chinatown

 By the time I made the 10-minute taxi ride from Brickfields to Chinatown – my next stop – it was too early for dinner but not too late to try out the best egg tarts in KL.
 Finding the little hole in the wall that is Bunn Choon Bakery in Jalan Balai Polis wasn’t too difficult – the little crowd of locals jostling for a box of fresh-out-of-the-oven egg tarts gave it away.
 Plying their trade since 1893, this is a fourth-generation family who know what they’re doing – the black sesame version is more like black magic with its warm, creamy egg filling and flaky pastry leaving you spellbound.